 functional neuroimaging at Stanford

-Associate Professor and Director of Graduate Studies in the Department of
+currently is Professor and Director of Graduate Studies in the Department

-research interests include the psychological and neural processes involved in emotion, self-control,
+the psychological and neural processes involved in emotion, self-control,

 and person perception.
 All of his work employs a social cognitive

-neuroscience approach that seeks to integrate the theories
+neuroscience approach that seeks to integrate the theories and methods of

 Program.
 His teaching includes

 seminars on social

 cognitive neuroscience as well as a lecture course on experimental